 Lipid levels: Once a year, or more often if needed.
-The ADA recommends an LDL (the “bad” cholesterol) level of 100 mg/dl or less for those without heart disease and suggests a goal of less than 70 mg/dl for those with heart disease.
+The ADA recommends an LDL (the “bad” cholesterol) level of less than 100 mg/dl for those without heart disease and suggests a goal of less than 70 mg/dl for those with heart disease.
 HDL (the “good” cholesterol) recommendations are over 40 mg/dl for men and over 50 mg/dl for women.
 Why the difference?
 “Women’s estrogen tends to make [HDL] higher,” Dr. Cobin says.
 The ADA also recommends a triglyceride level of less than 150 mg/dl.

 Microalbuminuria (measures kidney function): Once a year.
 People with Type 1 diabetes are tested about five years after diagnosis, whereas those with Type 2 diabetes are tested immediately upon diagnosis, since they may already have had diabetes for some time.